 Office 365 Direct Routing Overview

-Mail sent to Cornell Office 365 addresses (primarily faculty, staff, and retirees) will be routed directly to Microsoft.
+Mail sent to Cornell Office 365 addresses (primarily faculty, staff, and retirees) is routed directly to Microsoft.
 Before October 2017, it had been handled through a Cornell system first.

 Office 365 is the university's email system for faculty and staff.

-At the direction of university IT Governance, we are changing the path of staff and faculty email so that it no longer goes through the Cornell environment.
-Instead, messages will be delivered directly to Office 365.
-This should improve the efficiency of the mail routing and increase compatibility with Microsoft's processes.
+At the direction of university IT Governance, in October 2017, the path of staff and faculty email was changed so that it stopped going through the Cornell environment.
+Instead, messages are delivered directly to Office 365.
+This improves the efficiency of the mail routing and increases compatibility with Microsoft's processes.

-All faculty and staff email addresses will have this change applied by October 31, 2017.
-You will receive an email notification a few days before your account is changed.
+All faculty and staff email addresses had this change applied by October 31, 2017, and received an email notification a few days before their account was changed.

-This change applies to both NetID@cornell.edu addresses and Cornell Optional Email Alias (name-based) addresses.
+This change was applied to both NetID@cornell.edu addresses and Cornell Optional Email Alias (name-based) addresses.

 Confirm that Junk Mail filtering is turned on.

 Before the change described in this article, IT@Cornell provided a layer of spam control (through the PureMessage service).
 While the university felt it was in everyone's best interest to use this service, it was possible for individuals to opt out using a control in Who I Am.

 Spam control is currently provided directly by Microsoft, and there is no provision for opting out.
 For Google and Apple's similar services, there is likewise no way to opt out.
 This approach is the de facto industry standard.